-This work has been supported by ASI (Agenzia Spaziale Italiana) and INFN and it was performed in part at JPL, Caltech, under a contract with NASA.
-Thanks are due to the Referees, whose thorough analysis has helped making the paper much better than it was submitted.
+This work was supported by ASI and INFN and it was performed in part at JPL, Caltech, under a contract with NASA.
+The authors also thank the referees whose thorough analysis has helped in making the paper much better than it was when submitted.